natlogica/hundred-days/r1-log.md

 Learning about functions with parameters.
 The first argument gets assigned to the first parameter - they are positional parameters.
 Alternately, you can use keyword arguments instead, making the assignments explicit.
 For today's project, we created a program that can encode and decode messages using Caesar's Cipher.

 ### R1D9
 Today's lesson is about python dictionaries and nesting.
+A dictionary stores key-value pairs.
 In the project today, we built a program that emulates a silent auction.